hook0/hook0/DEPLOY.md

 The following sections will help you configure your realm for Hook0.

+_This documentation was written for the legacy Keycloak administration console which has been replaced in Keycloak 19.
+The configuration you need to do remains the same but the screens and field names might differ._

 ### Groups Scope

 Let's create a new client scope that will include in JWT every group our users belong to.